MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

   void OnFileParsed(const CppBI::Activities::FrontEndFile& fromFile,
                     const CppBI::Activities::FrontEndFile& includedFile)
   {
-    auto result = m_fileInclusionTimes.try_emplace(includedFile.Path(), TTimeElapsedPerOccurrence());
+    auto result = m_fileInclusionTimes.try_emplace(includedFile.Path(),
+                                                   TTimeElapsedPerOccurrence());
     result.first->second.push_back(includedFile.Duration());
   }
 };
 {% endhighlight %}

 And that's it!
-Now we have a list of the times to include each file (one file can be included from several files!).

-Why don't we sort all inclusions by total inclusion time and dump the first 10?
+Now we have a list of the times it took to include each file (one file can be included from several files!).
+Why don't we sort all inclusions by total inclusion time and dump the first ones?

 {% highlight text %}
 project\path\source\defaultfpscppproject\defaultfpscppprojectcharacter.h